 Date:

-To:
+То:

 In the case of (Complainant)

-vs (Respondent).
+vs. (Respondent).

-The Complainant has named you as Respondent in that an SIOR Grievance Review Panel in accordance we Ethics, Mediation & Arbitration Procedures Manual.
+The Complainant has named you as Respondent in the an SIOR Grievance Review Panel in accordance with Ethics, Mediation & Arbitration Procedures Manual.

-Please be advised that you have thirty (30) days after Professional Standards Staff Officer at the address a Response to Ethics Complaint (SIOR-PS Form 6) response will be provided to the Complainant. above.
+Please be advised that you have thirty (30) days after t Professional Standards Staff Officer at the address al Response to Ethics Complaint (SIOR-PS Form 6) a response will be provided to the Complainant. bove.
 Your response should include the attached

-Failure to provide a response in the designated time for a hearing and may also result in the Professional you, alleging a violation of the Code of Ethics for failugrievance proceeding.
+Failure to provide a response in the designated time profer a hearing and may also result in the Professional syou, alleging a violation of the Code of Ethics for failurgrievance proceeding.
 Standards Committee filing of a complaint against

-YOUR RESPONSE IS DUE BY m 6 and return by the indicated date.
+YOUR RESPONSE IS DUE BY Please attach your response to SIOR-PS Form n 6 and return by the indicated date.

-Please contact me at 202.449.8204 if you have questi ons.
+Please contact me at 202.449.8204 if you have question ons.
 Thank you for your cooperation.

 Sincerely,

 Professional Standards Staff Officer